Security Bug Fix Policy

 Please report suspected security issues through the InfraFastlane support page:

-Please include the app name, a concise description of the issue, reproduction details if available, affected areas, and any relevant technical evidence.
+Please include the affected product name, a concise description of the issue, reproduction details if available, affected areas, and any relevant technical evidence.
 Do not include passwords, access tokens, or confidential data unless specifically requested through an approved support channel.

 4. Severity Assessment